Ever wonder what the secret source to Kathy's energy is? A plate full of chocolate chips and M&Ms.… https://t.co/MHfXOvUuXe

 Youth & Education, Environment

-To demonstrate that creative and simple solutions can bring powerful social transformation to the poorest communities.
+To produce a film that brings awareness on poverty, music education and recycling.
+To activate and inspire social change on these key issues around the world.
+To demonstrate that creative and simple solutions can bring powerful social transformations to the poorest communities.

 Our lives were changed in making this film so far - and with your help in allowing us to complete it, we hope to change yours.